ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 event does not end up sending too many tunnelled or forwarded packets on a new path prior to path validation.

-Specifically, the proxy MUST limit the number of packets that it will proxy Specifically, the proxy MUST NOT forward packets to an unvalidated client address.
+Specifically, the proxy MUST NOT forward packets to an unvalidated client address.
 Proxies additionally SHOULD pace the rate at which packets are sent over a new path to avoid creating unintentional congestion on the new path.